allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 It is believed that Fungibility Approach 2 provides 2 benefits:
 * An improved user experience.
-* A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and, also its liquidity are increased).
+* A network effect, increasing EMT utility (i.e. if more users accept/use a given EMT, the value from its use and also its liquidity are increased).

-Both benefits ultimately lead to greater EMT use, EMT issuance and, chain economic value.
+Both benefits ultimately lead to greater EMT use, EMT issuance and chain economic value.

 Under Fungibility Approach 2, if and when an issuer holds more of another issuer's EMTs than it holds of theirs, it does face Counterparty Risk.
 It can mitigate this by redeeming competitor EMTs ASAP.

 ## Decision

-Cosmos Cash will support the second approach.
+In consideration of the benefits and complexity of the approaches, Cosmos Cash will support the second approach to Fungibility.

+Recall Cosmos Cash's ultimate goal is to bring true liquidity to the Cosmos ecosystem through a reliable, regulatory-compliant protocol that guarantees the same guarantees as the traditional banking sector.

+The second approach is conceptually more likely to provide a value proposition for e-money issuers while at the same time ensuring an optimal user experience for token holders.
+Nevertheless it does present significant technical implementation challenges.

 * The chain will support one EMT - per numeraire.

 * The chain's EMT will have a chosen name, such as EUR-E.

 * Issuers support Fungibility on chain:
-   - A transaction type is available as follows: for User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I1.
+   - A transaction type is available as follows: for User U, licensed by Issuer I1, U can 'send' to I1 the EMT and Issuer I2, 'receiving' in returning the EMT of I1.
    - The transaction will fail if: I1 is up to its issuance limit or the Issuer license of I2 has been revoked.

 ## Consequences